Looking for a feature-by-feature Time Doctor vs RescueTime comparison?

 - Actively focus on the task at hand.

-- Streamline your workflow across several tools.
+- Streamline your workflow across several tools for in-office and remote work.

-What Is RescueTime?
+What is RescueTime?

 RescueTime is a productivity and time tracking tool that uses an automatic time tracking system.
-Its personalized reports and distraction blocking features make it a good software for personal use.
+Its personalized reports and distraction blocking features make it a good software solution for personal use.

 RescueTime helps you: